Byrnesz/babyakja.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ## Summary

-My capstone project was centered around exploring Natural Language Processing models and how to apply that in the realm of mental health.
-The methodology centered on taking a dataset with potential in language used and applying machine learning algorithims to identify changes.
+My capstone project was centered around exploring Natural Language Processing tools and how to apply that in the realm of mental health and detecting bipolar tendencies.
+The project methodology centered on taking a dataset with potential signs of bipolar disorder in the language used and applying machine learning algorithims to identify patterns.

 __Data__

 The dataset used was Kanye West lyrics across his entire discography.
 I wanted to determine if there were consistent groups that can be identified and if these changed over time.
 Significant time was spent in collecting each song and cleaning the text of each song into a usable corpus.
+Tasks include removing stop words, lemmatization, and lyric attribute removal using regex.

 __Models__

 _- Topic Modeling_
   - Latent Dirichlet Allocation (LDA)
   - Non-negative Matrix Factorization (NMF)

 Five topics were able to be generated that classified each of Kanye's song into a different type based on vocabulary.
 The total number of topics was selected by evaluating the coherence score.

-_- Word Similarity _
+_- Word Similarity_
   - Word2Vec

+To better understand the linguistic contexts of words used in Kanye's lyrics, I used a Word2Vec model to understand the words most similar to the most common words in certain topics.
+This help me identify areas to focus on and words most strongly associated with describing common themes.

-- Sequential Topic Modeling
+_- Sequential Topic Modeling_

+Finally, after identifying key words to review, I generated a sequential topic model that grouped songs by year and

+__Takeaway__

+Unsupervised learning can provide useful tools in creating labels and generating additional features that may not be apparent at first.
+Uncovering trends and tendencies by using machine learning algorithms

 ---

+## Background

 Kanye West is one of the most controversial public figures over the last decade and recently has been scrutinized for his views on politics and Trump.
 This has led many to view his actions as something to joke about or just plainly being dismissed as crazy.
 However, on his latest album __ye__, he openly states on the cover _“ I hate being Bi-Polar, its awesome”_ and writes about bipolar disorder being his superpower on the track _Yikes_.